East Asia·China·Updated April 29, 2026

 What scams target tourists in Lhasa?

-The most frequently reported tourist scams in Lhasa are Fake Tibet Travel Permit Agencies, Altitude Sickness Medication Fraud, Gonggar Airport Taxi Overcharge, with 2 classified as high severity.
+The most frequently reported tourist scams in Lhasa are Fake Tibet Travel Permit Agencies, Gonggar Airport Taxi Overcharge, Fake Thangka Paintings at Barkhor Bazaar.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Beijing and Kyoto.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Lhasa?